-The technical limitations of the current architecture limit overall capacity, as well as flexibility, resilience and coordinated deployment of new ATM functionalities.
+The technical limitations of the current architecture limit overall capacity, as well as flexible, scalable, resilient and coordinated deployment of new ATM functionalities.

 The future system breaks down the current vertically integrated systems to enable a more efficient set of services to be integrated horizontally.
 The proposed architecture envisages three operational layers: ATS, common data and physical.